Inhabit Life

 When I’m not working with clients, you might find me fiddling with wood, enjoying a good story, or spending time in nature.
 Here’s a bit more about me:

-• Favorite Recent Reads: I’m currently reading the 3rd book in N.K.
-Jemisin’s “Broken Earth” trilogy – a beautiful post-apocalyptic fantasy about structural oppression, family connection, tragic redemption, and liberative sacrifice.
-I recently loved “What My Bones Know” by Stephanie Foo – a profound autobiographical exploration of complex trauma, resilience, and the human spirit.
+- Favorite Recent Reads: I recently finished the 3rd book in N.K.
+Jemisin’s “Broken Earth” trilogy – a post-apocalyptic fantasy about structural oppression, environment care, family connection, tragic redemption, and liberative sacrifice.
+I also recently loved “What My Bones Know” by Stephanie Foo – a profound memoir exploring complex trauma, resilience, and the strength of the human spirit.

-• Movie or Show That Made an Impact Recently: “Shrinking” on Apple TV – If I’m accidentally too blunt in the therapy room, blame it on this sharp, heartfelt comedy about love, authenticity, and 22nd chances as it unfolds among this crotchety, adorable group of therapists.
+- Movie or Show That Made an Impact Recently: “Shrinking” on Apple TV – If I’m accidentally a little blunt in the therapy room, blame this sharp, heartfelt comedy about love, authenticity, and 22nd chances as it unfolds among this lovable group of grumpy, passionate therapists.